jerome-rdlv/dbsync/README.md

 ## TODO

 Allow arbitrary queries in dbsync.json for specific updates / faster and more secure than find/replace.

+Allow to use STDIN and STDOUT as source and target.

 Improve this doc…